c-toolbox/C-Play/docs/guides/settings/window_and_ui.md

 * **3D view camera position** — Starting X/Y/Z position of the 3D view camera (default 0/0/0).
 Loaded when C-Play starts; orbiting and zooming then move the camera freely until restart.
 * **3D view camera rotation** — Starting X/Y/Z rotation of the 3D view camera in degrees (default 0/0/0).
 Loaded together with the position at startup.
 * **Get current position & rotation** — Button that captures the live 3D view camera pose and saves it as the new startup position/rotation, so you can fix the camera where you have framed it.
 Double-clicking in the 3D view also restores this saved pose.
+* **Hide master-only layers in 3D view** — Layers marked to exist on the master only (i.e. not synced to the nodes) are hidden from the 3D visualization when enabled (default on).
 * **Hide dome overflow in 3D view** — Mask content that falls outside the dome projection area (default off).
 * **Dome overflow opacity** — Opacity of the dome overflow mask, from 0% (transparent) to 100% (fully opaque).
 Default 70%.